-If the film’s emotional quarreling between adults weren’t enough, the two boys engage in their own conflict: Theodor found a book on slavery and forces Noa to become his personal slave—where he endured verbal insults and physical abuse.
-Exactly why the racial meanderings between the two boys are included in the film isn’t clear, as it did not “match-up” with the main story between the adults–which is the more interesting story.
-Perhaps to show that the parents were so consumed with their own “adult” matters, that the issues with children are of little or no concern.
-What more, there is an intermittent a-capella chorus robbing you of benefiting from the reeling in of the couple’s emotional issues—belting harmonious spirituals that were truly track worthy–yet were not necessary and really threw the more intense scenes between the adults from their pensive mood.
+If the film’s emotional quarreling between adults weren’t enough, the two boys engage in their conflict: Theodor found a book on slavery and forces Noa to become his personal slave—where he endured verbal insults and physical abuse.
+Precisely why the racial meanderings between the two boys are included in the film isn’t clear, as it did not “match-up” with the main story between the adults–which is the most interesting story.
+Perhaps to show that the parents were so consumed with their “adult” matters, that the issues with children are of little or no concern.
+What more, there is an intermittent acapella chorus robbing you of benefiting from the reeling in of the couple’s emotional issues—belting harmonious spirituals that truly tracked worthy–yet were not necessary and threw the most intense scenes between the adults from their pensive mood.

 Overall–Happy, Happy isn’t a ‘happy’ film.
-It is a good film about a prevailing sadness.
+It is an excellent film about a prevailing sadness.
 It has its subtle comedic moments, cleverly woven in the disaster of marital infidelities.
 You are watching and rooting for Kaja and no matter how much, or how hard Kaja tries to make herself, and everyone around her, happy–her efforts go under-appreciated.
-It isn’t until the very end; the sum of the film’s “emotional heavies” will leave you feeling perhaps dejected–as Kaja’s happiness seemed helplessly forced.
-It is sadly understood why in the beginning of the film, she was excited about the possibility of making new friends.
+It isn’t until the very end; every sum of the film’s “emotional heavies” will leave you feeling perhaps dejected–as Kaja’s happiness seemed helplessly forced.
+It is sadly understood why at the beginning of the film, she was excited about the possibility of making new friends.

 What I admired most about “Happy,” is that it offered a moment of unexpected opportunity, to reflect on relationships and honesty, the feeling of being in love, and above all, the importance of family.